The-Osint-Toolbox/Data-Acquisition-OSINT/README.md

 # Data-OSINT
 <p>You can find links to websites, where you can obatin data.
 Some sites will charge you for their service, however some will also offer a small amount of data for free.
-Telegram is included however you will have to find groups on the platfrom and these can change frequently.</p>
+Telegram is included however you will have to find groups on the platfrom and these change frequently.</p>
 <p>Data Sites</p>
 <ul>
  <li>https://dehashed.com/</li>